unraid/docs/docs/legacy/FAQ/Check_Disk_Filesystems.md

 * If the file system is **XFS** or **ReiserFS** (but NOT **BTRFS**), then you must start the array in Maintenance mode, by clicking the Maintenance mode check box before clicking the Start button.
-This starts the unRAID driver but does not mount any of the drives.
+This starts the Unraid driver but does not mount any of the drives.
 * If the file system is **BTRFS**, then make sure the array is started, and NOT in Maintenance mode.
 * *Important note!
 Drives formatted with **XFS** or **ReiserFS** must